 This tool uses a pusher-plate mechanism, which requires higher input pressure but achieves finer results and is excellent for delicate work.
 This tool is best used with minimal force - i.e. let the air scribe do the work!
 The stylus is very thin and delicate so that you can get the best results, but this also makes it fragile if not used correctly.
-The airflow is directed onto the fossil, but is diffused to help prevent loss of smaller fragments of fossil, whilst also keeping the surface dust free.
+The airflow is directed onto the fossil, keeping the surface dust free.

 This small tool lends itself to the utmost control.
 With in-built Air Cushion Technology, this tool has a very soft and refined feel as it first touches the matrix, making it resilient to kick-back even on hard rocks.
 With an ultra-grip knurled handpiece, it sits perfectly and lightly in your hand.

 The operational pressure of the MR is at the users discretion.
 6.3 Bars (90 PSI) is appropriate for the majority of situations, but the pressure can be turned down to 4 Bars (60 PSI) for very delicate work.
 This is the pressure at which the tool will begin to stall if too much pressure is exerted by the user.
 This is a benificial feature that encourages the user to be less 'aggressive' in their preparation, particularly when working with something that requires a great deal of patience!